 There are several pathways for immigrating to Turkey, depending on your goals and circumstances.
 These include:

-Foreign nationals accepted into Turkish universities or educational institutions.
+Who is it for: Foreign nationals enrolled in Turkish universities or recognized educational institutions.

 Requirements: